xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Related Functions**

-ACTIVE.CELL   Returns the reference of the active cell
+ACTIVE.CELL&nbsp;&nbsp;&nbsp;Returns the reference of the active cell

-SELECT.SPECIAL   Selects a group of cells belonging to a category
+SELECT.SPECIAL&nbsp;&nbsp;&nbsp;Selects a group of cells belonging to a category

-SELECTION   Returns the reference of the selection
+SELECTION&nbsp;&nbsp;&nbsp;Returns the reference of the selection

-SELECT Syntax 2   Selects objects on worksheets
+SELECT Syntax 2&nbsp;&nbsp;&nbsp;Selects objects on worksheets

-SELECT Syntax 3   Selects chart objects
+SELECT Syntax 3&nbsp;&nbsp;&nbsp;Selects chart objects

 Return to [top](#Q)